-In the near-term connectivity plan, existing intersection traffic control would remain with the exception of the roundabout at 12th Street/Sawmill Road, proposed as part of the Cielo at Sawmill project, that replaces the existing traffic signal.
+In the near-term connectivity plan, existing intersection traffic control would remain with the exception of the roundabout at 12 Street/Sawmill Road constructed as part of the Cielo at Sawmill project that replaces the existing traffic signal.
 Key intersections on 12th Street (Bellamah Avenue NW and Aspen Avenue) would remain stop controlled.

-Long-Term Street Connectivity Plan
+B. Long-Term Street Connectivity Plan

 The long-term connectivity plan for the Sawmill Wells Park Sector Plan is intended to improve multi-modal connectivity within the constraints of the area.
 It builds upon the near-term connectivity plan.
-In addition, the Plan improves access to the west from the Wells Park neighborhood east of 12th Street and increases access within the currently industrial uses east of 12th.
-The long-term connectivity plan is shown in Figure 6.
+The long-term connectivity plan, shown in Figure 6, is comprised of the primary components described below.